The Importance of Translating Images in Non-English Literature for Prior Art Searches

 In case of non-English patent literature, the translation of an image assists in understanding the details of an invention.
 For instance, in most AI-based or communication-related inventions, the images are present in the form of flow charts that are essential to depict the correct flow of the invention.
 When these charts are available in a non-English language, it becomes crucial to convert them into English language with the help of a native language expert.
 This is because sometimes these charts are interpreted incorrectly due to machine translation errors.
 Given below are two images depicting the same patent image from a non-English patent before and after translation.

-Fig.1: Patent Image before Translation
+Fig.1: Patent Image Before Translation

-Fig.2: Patent Image after Translation
+Fig.2: Patent Image After Translation

-Even in case of non-patent literature, it is imperative to translate the non-English images to ensure that searchers do not miss out on any important detail.
+Even in the case of non-patent literature, it is imperative to translate the non-English images to ensure that searchers do not miss out on any important detail.
 To help you understand this better, let us take an example.

-Suppose a searcher needs to identify prior arts for a patent related to a chewing gum using a special type of sweetener (novel sweetener).
-A comprehensive search reveals a non-patent prior art – a chewing gum (available for sale in China) whose composition is written on the product packaging.
+Suppose a searcher needs to identify prior arts for a patent related to chewing gum using a special type of sweetener (novel sweetener).
+A comprehensive search reveals a non-patent prior art – chewing gum (available for sale in China) whose composition is written on the product packaging.
 In such a scenario, by translating the image on the packaging, the searcher can easily check whether the identified chewing gum discloses the use of the novel sweetener.

 Conclusion